 Cash flows used in investing activities consist primarily of capital expenditures in new stores, including leasehold improvements and store equipment, capital expenditures to maintain the appearance of our stores, sales enhancing initiatives and other corporate investments.
-Cash flows used in investing activities were \$122.0 million, \$183.2 million, and \$177.1 million for 2020, 2019, and 2018, respectively.
-The decrease in cash flows used in investing activities is primarily due to fewer stores under construction in 2020 as compared to 2019.
+Cash flows used in investing activities were \$102.4 million and \$122.0 million for 2021 and 2020, respectively.
+The decrease in cash flows used in investing activities is primarily due to fewer stores under construction in 2021 as compared to 2020.

-We expect capital expenditures to be in the range of \$140 - \$160 million in 2021, including expenditures incurred to date, net of estimated landlord tenant improvement allowances, primarily to fund investments in new stores, remodels, maintenance capital expenditures and corporate capital expenditures.
+We expect capital expenditures to be in the range of \$150 - \$170 million in 2022, including expenditures incurred to date, net of estimated landlord tenant improvement allowances, primarily to fund investments in new stores, remodels, maintenance capital expenditures and corporate capital expenditures.
 We expect to fund our capital expenditures with cash on hand and cash generated from operating activities.
+We do not have any material contractual commitments for future capital expenditures as of January 2, 2022.